uiceds/syllabus/manuscript.md

 ## Course Structure

 This course is structured as a series of modules, with each module containing recorded lectures, readings, and quizzes to be completed before each class meeting.
-Class meetings will be hybrid in-person and on Zoom, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worsheets.
+Class meetings will be hybrid in-person and on Zoom, and will focus on hands-on application of the material that was covered in recorded lectures and readings through the use of in-class worksheets.
-The in-class worsheets will be graded, but will not count toward the final grade.
+The in-class worksheets will be graded, but will not count toward the final grade.
 Instead, students who have an average worksheet score of at least 90% (averaged among all worksheets) will be allowed to drop their lowest-scoring midterm exam.
 Near the beginning or the semester, 4-credit students will choose a topic for a project, which they will work on throughout the semester, applying the concepts that we learn in class.
 Additionally, students will complete homework assignments, 3 midterms and a final exam.

 ## Course Requirements and Assessment Overview
 * Grades will be assigned based on several types of deliverables:
   * Pre-lecture quizzes: 5% of final grade
+  * In-class worksheets: 11% of final grade (70% of points can be made up by completing the worksheet after class)
   * Homeworks: 20% of final grade
-  * Midterm exams: 30% of final grade (10% each).
+  * Midterm exams: 39% of final grade (13% each).
-  * Final exam: 20% of final grade
   * Course project (4-credit students only): 25% of final grade:
     * 3% for project selection and introduction,
     * 3% for exploratory analysis,